-All in all living in a tiny house was the best thing I have ever done.
+All in all, living in a tiny house was the best thing I have ever done.
 I have less stuff, therefore less stress.
 The cleaning and maintenance are much easier and way more affordable.
-I have everything I need without all the extras I don’t.
+I have everything I need without all the extras I don’t have.
 My tiny house has given me the freedom to homestead, garden, and enjoy more of life because I’m not buried in tasks at home.

 Are you looking for ways to make your tiny house cozy?
 Read this post.